Ozieri culture

-The Ozieri culture (or San Michele culture) was a prehistoric pre-Nuragic culture that occupied Sardinia from c.
-3200 to 2800 BCE.
+The Ozieri culture (or San Michele culture) was a prehistoric pre-Nuragic culture, while older scholarship placed the Ozieri culture between 3200 and 2800 BCE.
+Modern radiocarbon dating and Bayesian chronological modeling have pushed its origins back by nearly a millennium.
+Current consensus places the classic Ozieri I phase between 4200 and 3400 cal.
+BCE, with the transitional Sub-Ozieri phase continuing down to 2800 BCE.
 The Ozieri was the culmination of the island's Neolithic culture and takes its name from the locality where early findings connected with it have been found, the cave of San Michele near Ozieri, in northern Sardinia.
 The Ozieri existed contemporaneously with the Arzachena culture, sharing some similarities, and its influence also extended to nearby Corsica.

 History

 A statuette of the Mediterranean mother goddess, found at Senorbì.

 Archaeological excavations have identified some 200 Ozieri sites, located both in plain and mountain areas, but with a preference for low ridges, and largely organized around an economy of Hunter-gatherers mixed with an initial presence of husbandry and agriculture.
 The settlements consisted of small stone huts, with a circular (rarely rectangular) wall supporting a wooden frame with a ceiling of boughs.
 One, near Sestu, consisted of 60 huts.
 Another, near Mogoro, included 267 huts, perhaps also erected on poles driven into the ground, with pavements composed of limestone slabs, basalt cobbles, or clay.
 Su Coddu, the largest known settlement, consisted of more complex structures and multiple room dwellings; located near Selargius, it has been partially built over by modern development, limiting the present understanding of its size.
 The finding of unique tools and objects in individual huts, and early evidence of metal-working, suggests the Ozieri culture was well organized and specialized.